rust-lang/book/second-edition/nostarch/chapter15.md

 }
 ```

-Now a node will be able to refer to its parent node but doesn’t own its parent.
+A node will be able to refer to its parent node but doesn’t own its parent.
 In Listing 15-28, we update `main` to use this new definition so the `leaf`
 node will have a way to refer to its parent, `branch`: